Mobile data encryption – Security tips for developers

 Software encryption encrypts a specific app such as a CRM tool or groups of apps like email, calendaring and contacts.
 Even with hardware encryption in place, software encryption adds another layer of security and the two are often used together.

-When you are developing an app that needs data at rest encryption you are often faced with variable data structures, choices among type of encryption to use and even regulatory mandates like FIPS that I’ll blog about later.
+When developing an app that needs data at rest encryption, mobile developers need to resolve multiple challenges: For one, you are often faced with variable data structures, choices among the type of encryption to use and even regulatory mandates like FIPS 140-2 (see separate post on FIPS 140-2 encryption).
 Many mobile apps require different data structures for core functions, such as databases, logs and documents.
 Usually encrypting three different data structures requires three entirely different approaches to data at rest encryption.
 Often, one or more of these data structures gets left out for performance, usability and other considerations.
+And that results in the data being unprotected.

 For starters, we use 256 bit AES encryption to encrypt what I’ll call “pieces of data” created by the app.
 We abstract data from the app and encrypt blocks of data regardless of its structure.
 That means it doesn’t matter if you have a database, log files or documents, the data at rest encryption will work across all three and you don’t need to code your app with encryption.